xrdocs/application-hosting/_tutorials/2016-09-28-solenoid-inject-routes-into-cisco-s-rib-table-using-grpc.md

 When we deploy the container to IOS-XR, we will share XR’s network namespace.
 Since IOS-XR already uses up port 22 and port 57722 for its own purposes, we need to pick some other port for our container.

 **P.S.
-If you check the Vagrantfile, we intend to expose port 58822 to the user’s laptop directly, on xrv.**
+If you check the Vagrantfile, we intend to expose port 58822 to the user’s laptop directly, on IOS-XRv.**

 Let’s change the SSH port to 58822: